blairg23/Earthquakes/README.md

 http://sourceforge.net/projects/matplotlib/files/matplotlib-toolkits/

-I have included matplotlib and the latest basemap module in the "Dependencies" directory of this GIT.
+I have included the matplotlib module in the "Dependencies" directory of this GIT.